ai-driven-dev/rules/memory-bank/activeContext.md

 - Using VS Code's `onDidChangeCheckboxState` event (when available) provides a more native way to handle checkbox interactions compared to relying solely on custom commands or icon clicks.
 - Unit testing services like `SelectionService` is straightforward with Mocha/Chai/Sinon, once the execution environment (Node.js vs VS Code host) and module incompatibilities (CJS vs ESM) are handled (using mocks and potentially dynamic imports or `ts-node`).
 - Integration tests (`vscode-test`) are valuable for testing interactions with the VS Code API but have been removed for now.
+- **Using the `git/trees?recursive=1` API is significantly more efficient for fetching full repository structures compared to recursive calls to the `contents` API.**
+- **Performing recursive selection *locally* after the initial load avoids unnecessary API calls and improves responsiveness when toggling directory checkboxes.**

 ## Current Challenges

 - **Checkbox Implementation**: **(Largely addressed)** State management is now handled by `SelectionService`.
 UI updates rely on `TreeItem.checkboxState` (when available) or icon changes.
 Fallback command (`aidd.toggleSelection`) added for older VS Code versions without the checkbox API.
-- **Recursive Directory Fetching/Selection**: Implemented fetching and selection up to depth 5 when a directory is checked.
-UI shows progress.
+- **Recursive Directory Fetching**: **(Addressed)** Fetching is handled efficiently by the `git/trees?recursive=1` API call.
+- **Recursive Directory Selection**: **(Addressed)** Selection logic is now local within `SelectionService`, using data from `ExplorerStateService`.
 - **Recursive Directory *Download***: Still pending.
-The download logic needs to be updated to handle the recursively selected items.
+The download logic needs to be updated to handle the recursively selected items based on the `SelectionService` state.
-- **Rate Limiting**: Now a more significant challenge due to potentially numerous API calls during initial load (depth 3) and recursive expansion (depth 5).
-Use of `aidd.githubToken` is highly recommended.
-Error handling for rate limits exists but needs testing under load.
+- **Rate Limiting**: The nature of the challenge changes.
+Instead of many small requests during selection, there's one potentially large request (`git/trees`) and one small request (`branches`) during initial load.
+This is generally better for rate limits but needs monitoring.
-- **Performance**: Initial load (depth 3) and recursive expansion (depth 5) can be slow for large/deep repositories.
-Full tree refresh on selection change might exacerbate this.
-Needs monitoring and potential optimization.
+- **Performance**: Fetching performance is likely improved.
+Processing/displaying large datasets from `git/trees` remains a potential bottleneck.
+Local recursive selection should be fast.
+Handling of `truncated` responses needs consideration.

 ## Open Questions

 - What's the best approach for implementing checkboxes in TreeView items? **(Partially answered: Use `TreeItem.checkboxState` API when available, fallback to command/icons.
 State managed by service.)**
 - How should we handle downloading the contents of selected *directories*? (**Partially addressed**: Selection is recursive now.
 Need to implement recursive *download* logic based on the selection.)
-- How should we handle very large repositories (performance for fetching, display, selection refresh)? (**More critical now**: Sequential recursive calls increase load.
-Caching in `itemMap` helps display, but API calls remain a bottleneck.
-Optimization might be needed.)
+- How should we handle very large repositories (performance for fetching, display, selection refresh)? (**Refined**: Fetching uses `git/trees`.
+Need to handle `truncated` flag gracefully.
+Display performance for large datasets needs monitoring.)
 - What's the optimal way to preserve directory structure during download? **(Current implementation seems correct, creating parent dirs)**

 ## Recent Discoveries

 - VS Code's TreeDataProvider interface can be extended to support custom item states
-- GitHub API provides a recursive parameter for the contents endpoint, but it has limitations
+- **GitHub's `git/trees` API with `recursive=1` is the standard and most efficient way to fetch a complete repository file listing.** (Supersedes previous discovery about `contents` endpoint limitations).
 - VS Code's workspace API provides utilities for working with the file system

 ## Current Experiments